SantiagoRR2004/PIC-book-exercise-docs/labmodule02/README-CDA.md

 An instance SystemPerformanceManager is used by the ConstrainedDeviceApp to monitor the CPU and memory of the device.

 Extra: SystemDiskUtilTask, SystemNetIntUtilTask and SystemNetOutUtilTask are implemented like the other 2 classes.
+Had to add getters and setters to SystemPerformanceData.

 ### Code Repository and Branch